Building Maintenance Contracts: Everything You Need to Know

 When accidents happen with an independent contractor, their insurance coverage will help to take care of the issues and costs involved.
 Coverage for such incidents should be clearly outlined in the building maintenance contract.

 If you need help with building maintenance contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.